Uniti Group Inc at Bank of America Merrill Lynch Media, Communic

 David William Barden - BofA Merrill Lynch, Research Division - MD

-Yes.
-So Uniti is a communications infrastructure REIT.
-We originally spun off from Windstream back in April of 2015.
-At that time, Windstream was already our single triple net lease customer.
+A lot of people are telling me they wish they could be in L.A., although I think L.A. is 120 degrees right now.
+So I'm not so sure that would be awesome, but it does have some upside.
+I'd like to take a moment to acknowledge the backgrounds that you guys have brought to the virtual conference.
+You guys really stepped up your

-Uniti Group Inc at Bank of America Merrill Lynch Media, Communications & Entertainment Conference Transcript
+Uniti Group Inc at Bank of America Merrill Lynch Media, Communications and Entertainment Virtual Conference Transcript

 |Access to All Earning Calls and Stock Analysis